yeohhq/tp/docs/UserGuide.md

 Patient did not show up?
 Archangel helps you keep track of missed appointments!

 Appointments are automatically set as missed if they satisfy both criteria:
-* Appointment end time has been over for at least 30 minutes.
+* Appointment end time has passed by at least 30 minutes.
 * Appointment has not been set as completed.

 #### 2.3.6 Listing all past and present appointments : `a-listall`